CodeForPhilly/pa-wildflower-selector/README.md

 You can also rebuild it from scratch, but this takes hours to run because of the need to obtain images from wikipedia and wikimedia.

-> First, you will need to obtain the files `settings.json` and `service-account.json` from Tom, Zach or Kio.
-These files are not in the repository because they grant API access to certain google sheets resources.
-You do not need these files unless you wish to run `npm run update-data` yourself.
+> First, you will need to obtain the file `secrets.yaml` from Tom, Zach or Charles.
+This file is not in the repository because it grants API access to certain resources that could be maliciously overwritten.
+You do not need this fileunless you wish to run `npm run update-data` yourself.
 You can use `npm run restore-test-data` for most work.

 ```
 npm run update-data